 This representation allows us to see the multiplicative aspect.
 We can see that the sixths are one and a half times bigger than the ninths.
 To go from the sixths to the ninths, we need 1.5 (\(1\frac{1}{2}\)) times more pieces.
 However, this type of situation is at a more advanced level than that expected in the junior grades.

 The equivalence relation must also be explored with respect to fractions of a set (the whole).
-In the image below, the students can easily see that \(\frac{{12}}{{18}}\) candies are wrapped in blue foil wrappers.
+In the image below, the students can easily see that \(\frac{{12}}{{18}}\) of the candies are wrapped in blue foil wrappers.

-However, they have difficulty determining other equivalent fractions (for example, \(\frac{2}{3}\), \(\frac{4}{6}\), \(\frac{6 }{9}\)).
+However, they have difficulty determining equivalent fractions (for example, \(\frac{2}{3}\), \(\frac{4}{6}\), \(\frac{6 }{9}\)).
 It is therefore important to present activities that allow them to manipulate the elements of the set.
 Thus, students can group them into subsets of 6, 3 or 2 and determine equivalent fractions.

-\(\frac{2}{3}\) candies are wrapped in blue foil
+\(\frac{2}{3}\) of the candies are wrapped in blue foil

-\(\frac{4}{6}\) candies are wrapped in blue foil
+\(\frac{4}{6}\) of the candies are wrapped in blue foil

-\(\frac{6}{9}\) candies are wrapped in blue foil
+\(\frac{6}{9}\) of the candies are wrapped in blue foil

 A few points need to be made about learning equivalent fractions.
-First, the focus should not be on the concept of irreducible fractions.
+First, the focus should not be on fractions in their lowest terms.
 It is better to treat these fractions like any other and to focus on equivalent fractions, that is, fractions that are different representations of the same quantity.
-Second, pay attention to the vocabulary that we use and the students' understanding of it, as well as the vocabulary that students use and understand.
-For example, some students claim that \(\frac{3}{4}\) and \(\frac{9}{12}\) are equivalent fractions, but that \(\frac{3}{4}\) is larger or smaller than \(\frac{9}{12}\) or even that it is a "better" fraction.
+Second, pay attention to the vocabulary that students use and understand.
+For example, some students claim that \(\frac{3}{4}\) and \(\frac{9}{12}\) are equivalent fractions, but then say \(\frac{3}{4}\) is larger or smaller than \(\frac{9}{12}\).
 Similarly, some students think that the fraction \(\frac{2}{3}\) is smaller than the fraction \(\frac{4}{6}\), since \(\frac{2}{3}\) was obtained when \(\frac{4}{6}\) was "reduced".
 It is important to determine the source of student misconceptions and to seek to correct any misconceptions.

 Mixed Numbers and Improper Fractions

-Learning fractions generally begins with the use of proper fractions, that is fractions less than 1.
-In the junior division, students encounter fractions that represent quantities greater than 1 (for example, if we have cut several pies into fourths, we might count 11 remaining fourths).
-Such situations lead them to improper fractions (for example, \(\frac{{11}}{4}\)) and mixed numbers (for example, \(2\frac{3}{4}\)).
+Formal fraction learning generally begins with proper fractions, which are fractions less than 1.
+In the Junior Division, students encounter fractions that represent quantities greater than 1 (for example, if we have cut several pies into fourths, we might count 11 fourths remaining after eating some).
+Such situations lead them to improper fractions (for example, \(\frac{{11}}{4}\) pieces of pie) and mixed numbers (for example, \(2\frac{3}{4}\) pies).

 It is important for students to recognize that a mixed number and the corresponding improper fraction represent the same quantity and that every mixed number can be expressed as an improper fraction and vice versa.